-Years ago, the consensus was that addicts were merely bad people, so it seemed logical that they would be treated as such.
-Despite scientific discoveries that prove addiction is a brain disease rather than a moral affliction, there hasn’t been a significant change in the prevailing attitudes toward addicts.
+Years ago, the consensus was that people who abused drugs were just bad people, so it seemed logical to treat them as such.
+For decades now, scientific research has proven that addiction is a brain disease rather than a moral affliction, and yet the prevailing attitude toward addicts hasn’t changed much.

-A study conducted by researchers at Johns Hopkins found that people’s opinions of addicts are considerably lower than opinions of the mentally ill.1 This disdain for addicts is because the public largely considers addiction to be a moral failing and proof of poor character.
+A study conducted by researchers at Johns Hopkins found that people’s opinions of addicts are considerably lower than opinions of the mentally ill.1 This disdain for addicts is because the public at large considers addiction to be proof of poor character.
 By comparison, a shift in the mental health community has made society more aware of mental illness and has even made it more acceptable for people to discuss their mental health issues more openly.

-Numerous investigations into the source of the addiction stigma have pointed to several factors.
+Numerous investigations into the origins of this stigma point to several factors.
 For one thing, people seem to demonize addicts because so few of them end up seeking treatment.
 In fact, it’s estimated that only one in 10 people currently experiencing addiction is receiving any sort of treatment.2

-It’s also been suggested that much of the cultural stigma comes from the fact that the medical and healthcare fields have only recently begun to see addiction as being a treatable illness.
-Moreover, the mental health profession has historically discriminated against those with addictive disorders.
+It’s also been suggested that much of the cultural stigma surrounding addiction is due to the fact that the medical and healthcare fields have only recently begun to see addiction as a treatable illness.
+In fact, mental health institutions have historically discriminated against those with addictive disorders.

-Despite its cost to society, addiction has been stigmatized by the government as well, receiving much less funding than what should have been allocated to an issue that affects such a significant portion of the American population.
-Even with the passage of the Affordable Care Act and other legislation, funding for addiction treatment continues to be insufficient and therefore reinforces the stigma.3
+Despite its cost to society, addiction has been stigmatized by the government as well.
+Addiction research receives much less funding than what should be allocated to an issue that affects such a significant portion of the American population.
+Even with the passage of the Affordable Care Act and other legislation, funding for addiction treatment continues to be insufficient, reinforcing the stigma.3

 Making a Bad Situation Worse

-It’s easy to look at an addict and pass judgement, wondering to oneself why he or she doesn’t simply stop abusing the substance that’s taken away their jobs, relationships and health.
-However, this type of thinking doesn’t encourage those suffering from addiction to come forward and ask for help.
+It’s easy to look at an addict and pass judgment.
+It’s difficult not to wonder why the addicted person doesn’t simply stop using a substance that’s taken away his or her job, relationships and health.
+But this type of thinking is at best misinformed and, at worst, it doesn’t encourage those suffering from addiction to come forward and ask for help.

 Therefore, the stigmatization of addiction not only discourages people suffering from addiction from seeking treatment, it also puts additional stress on recovering addicts that could potentially push them into a relapse.

-Addicts also face constant suspicion and distrust as though others often seem to be waiting for the addict to steal from them or harm them.
-This persecution serves to demonize people who are actually suffering from a brain disease that prohibits normal thoughts and behavior.
-Once the disease develops, it becomes increasingly difficult for an individual to break free of the chemical dependence, but the prospect of recovery becomes even more unlikely when being an addict in recovery means dealing with a number of new problems that are imposed upon the individual by his or her society.
+Those struggling with addiction issues often face suspicion, discrimination and rejection, as if all addicts are violent.
+This persecution demonizes people who are actually suffering from a brain disease that prohibits normal thoughts and behavior.
+Once the disease develops, it becomes increasingly difficult for an individual to break free from chemical dependence.
+The prospect of recovery becomes even more unlikely when a person must cope with new problems imposed upon him by society.

-By making a recovering addict’s life harder than it should be, stigmatization becomes a potential threat to his or her sobriety.
-Therefore, the stigmatization of addiction not only discourages people suffering from addiction from seeking treatment, it also puts additional stress on recovering addicts that could potentially push them into a relapse.4
+By making a recovering addict’s life harder than it should be, stigmatization becomes a potential threat to his sobriety.
+The stigmatization of addiction not only discourages people suffering from seeking treatment it also puts additional stress on recovering addicts that could potentially push them into a relapse.4

 Where to Go From Here?

 The bleak reality is that we’re not likely to change cultural attitudes in a day, a week or even a year.
-Change is a gradual phenomenon as any recovering addict can attest.
-However, at Skywood we help those in recovery to minimize the chances of relapse by preparing recovering addicts for any curve balls they might be thrown after returning to their respective communities.
-All patients are armed with a number of relapse prevention strategies and, through participation in a variety of our group sessions, learn how to promote themselves as sober, healthy and productive members of society.
+Recovery is a one-day-at-a-time commitment to a lifelong journey.
+At Skywood we help those in recovery minimize the chance of relapse by preparing them for any relapse triggers they might encounter after returning to their respective communities.
+All patients are armed with relapse prevention strategies and learn how to promote themselves as sober, healthy and productive members of society.
 After all, acceptance starts from within.